CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a well-crafted description that excels at completeness and distinctiveness by explicitly defining both when to use it and when NOT to use it, drawing a clear boundary with a related skill.
-The trigger terms are natural and varied.
-The main weakness is that the specific capabilities could be more concretely enumerated beyond the general 'test-debug-fix' pattern.
+This is a well-crafted description that excels at routing clarity by explicitly distinguishing itself from a related simpler skill.
+The trigger terms are natural and varied, and the 'when' guidance is thorough with concrete example phrases.
+The main weakness is that the specific capabilities could be more granular—listing concrete actions beyond the general 'debugging and fixing cycles' would strengthen it.

 DimensionReasoningScore